7.6 Mechanisms of early detection and signposting of young people facing health risks

 It is still a pilot programme and the National Cultural Fund (Nemzeti Kulturális Alap) supported their development with an amount of HUF 15 million (about EUR 38 461).

 According to Ministry information, the plan is to expand to programme through the Health Promotion Offices (Egészségfejlesztési Irodák).
 The workers of these Offices can acquire the training of the programme and can provide information to families and to local communities to directly support these children.
-(For more information on Health Promotion Offices, see sub-chapter 7.2 Administration and Governance)
+(For more information on Health Promotion Offices, see 7.2 Administration and Governance)

 Preventing addiction in child protection institutions